achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question : How are the cells in the pain system connected?

-### Question : What is the behavioral signature of pain in
+### Question : What is the behavioral signature of pain in model organisms and humans?

 ### Question : What is the contribution of each cell type to the behavioral outputs of pain?